-Escape Sequence/ Function ASCII Code Performed Function FUNCTION ASCII CODE Ferrormed Function ESC @ lB, 40hex 27, 64dec Enter the character insert mode.
+Escape Sequence/Function ASCII Code Performed Function ESC @ 1B, 40hex 27, 64dec Enter the character insert mode.
 Characters may be added at the current cursor position, as each new character is added, the character at the end of the line is lost.
-ESC E 1B, 45hex 27, 74dec 69 Erase the entire screen.
+ESC E 1B, 45hex 27, 69dec Erase the entire screen.
 ESC J 1B, 4Ahex 27, 74dec Erase from the current cursor position to the to the end of the screen.
 ESC K 1B, 4Bhex 27, 75dec Erase the screen from the current cursor position to the end of the line.
 ESC L 1B, 4Chex 27, 76dec Insert a blank line on the current cursor line.
 The current line, and all following lines are moved down one, and the cursor is placed at the beginning of the blank line.
 ESC M 1B, 4Dhex 27, 77dec Delete the line containing the cursor, place the cursor at the start of the line, and move all following lines up one - a blank line is inserted at line 24.
+ESC N 1B, 4Ehex 27, 78dec Delete the character at the cursor position, and move all other characters on the line after the cursor to the left one character position.
+ESC O 1B, 4Fhex 27, 79dec Exit from the character insert mode (see ESC @).
+ESC b 1B, 62hex 27, 98dec Erase the screen from the start of the screen up to, and including, the current cursor position.